mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
+- make the button like it feels that it safes
+- Update weekly report when daily one gets saved after ajax success
+- let a user change a day besides today - check how rescuetime does it
 - Style login/register pages
 - Make chart scroll sideways on mobile
-- Update weekly report when daily one gets saved after ajax success
 - Styling of charts (better color coding as well)
-- Style input buttons
+- Style increment buttons
-- How to edit a previous day?
-Calendar icon on page
 - Content and images for detail pages

 ------------------------------------------------